 But whichever way you look at it, it’s abundantly clear that cooked lentils eaten with a spoon have been around in the Middle East for a long, long time.

 Millennia later, lentil soup remains a staple in much of the Middle East.
 And certainly in Turkey, where I live.
-Rare is the restaurant, small or big, which doesn’t offer a bowl of lentil soup on its menu.
+Rare is the restaurant, small or big, which doesn’t offer a bowl of mercimek çorbasi – lentil soup – on its menu.

-The Turkish version is usually a fairly thin affair.
+The Turkish version is usually a fairly brothy affair.
 It’s rarely eaten as a main dish on its own.
-Rather, it’s served as a little appetiser to warm you up before diving into the main course, be it lunch or dinner.
+Rather, it’s served as a little appetiser to warm you up before diving into the main course.
+Be it lunch or dinner.

 Conveniently, most restaurants and cafeterias happily sell you yarım, or half portion, of soup – whether the menu explicitly states so or not.

 Soup also plays an important part during the fasting month of ramadan, where the nightfall iftar meal often starts with a bowl of soup.
-Preferably mercimek çorbası, the much beloved and omnipresent lentil soup.
+Preferably this most beloved of Turkish soups.

 Lentil soup is easy to make and packed with flavour